Lin Mo woke up with his face pressed into dirt.

 Warning: Low Compatibility

-A boot hit his ribs.
+A boot nudged his ribs.

 "Hey.
 Wake up."

-The man holding the torch relaxed slightly.
+The man holding the torch relaxed a little.

-Lin Mo remembered everything.
+Lin Mo remembered everything now.

 They weren't here to help him.
-Not in the slightest.

 "Get up," the fifth-layer disciple said.
 "You still owe us."